learn-co-curriculum/dsc-correlation-covariance-lab/README.md

-Okay so covariance (as well as correlation) are usually shown in matrix form. the covariance between height and weight is exactly what we calculated. the matrix also shows the covariance of a variable with itself.
-So this gives us magnitude which is a bit hard to interpret.
-How about we visualize height and weight on a scatter plot !
+You'll notice that you don't just get one value but four.
+It's important to know that covariances (as well as correlations) are oftehn shown in matrix form.
+The covariance between height and weight is exactly what we calculated.
+The matrix also shows the covariance of a variable with itself on the diagonal.
+The off-diagonal values show the covariance value (which is the same value twice: the covariance between weight and height is the same as the covariance between height and weight).

+Remember that covariance is a metric that is hard to interpret.
+Let's dig a little deeper by visualizing height and weight on a scatter plot!

 ```python